 The abundance of solid free antivirus solutions available on the Mac means you can be choosy about which one you download.
 For example, while we can appreciate Avira Free Antivirus for Mac for its relatively low impact during passive scanning when it's running in the background, that's not enough.

 Unfortunately, while Avira's malware-detection score is good, it's not enough to make it the best Mac antivirus software.
 For Mac protection without any expense, we recommend Avast Free Mac Security; if you can afford $40 per year, then Kaspersky Internet Security for Mac is an even better bet for its perfect detection rates and parental controls.
+(We review paid antivirus and free antivirus software for Windows separately.)

 Costs and What's Covered